ngx-translate/core/README.md

 - `reloadLang(lang: string): Observable<string|Object>`: Calls resetLang and retrieves the translations object for the current loader
 - `resetLang(lang: string)`: Removes the current translations for this lang. /!\ You will have to call `use`, `reloadLang` or `getTranslation` again to be able to get translations
 - `getBrowserLang(): string | undefined`: Returns the current browser lang if available, or undefined otherwise
-- `setDeclensionRule(lang: string, declensionRule: Function)`: Sets a declension rule for a given language
+- `setPluralizationRule(lang: string, pluralizationRule: Function)`: Sets a pluralization rule for a given language

 #### Write & use your own loader
 If you want to write your own loader, you need to create a class that implements `TranslateLoader`.